MLB celebrates Jackie Robinson, calls for justice continue - WHIZ News

 The New York Mets and Miami Marlins jointly walked off the field after a moment of silence, draping a Black Lives Matter T-shirt across home plate as they chose not to start their scheduled game Thursday night.

+Mets outfielder Dominic Smith, a 25-year-old Black man, hit the go-ahead home run in his first game since tearfully pleading for help combating racial inequality, helping his team beat the crosstown Yankees 6-4 in the opener of a doubleheader Friday.

-The baseball postponements came after the NBA’s Milwaukee Bucks didn’t come out on the floor for Game 5 of their first-round playoff series with the Orlando Magic on Wednesday.
-NBA officials later announced that all three of that day’s scheduled playoff games had been postponed, and games scheduled Thursday also weren’t played.
+Baseball’s recent postponements came after the NBA’s Milwaukee Bucks didn’t come out on the floor for Game 5 of their first-round playoff series with the Orlando Magic on Wednesday.
+NBA games scheduled for Thursday and Friday were also postponed.

 MLB announced Friday that its partnership with the Jackie Robinson Foundation would extend through 2023.
 It includes $3.5 million to support the foundation’s Scholarship Program, the Jackie Robinson Museum and the annual JRF ROBIE Awards.